MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 [!INCLUDE [Include file for the immersive spaces in Mesh article](../../Includes/license-requirements-for-Mesh.md)]

+For extra help, see the [Mesh licensing in Troubleshooting and FAQs](../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh).

 [!INCLUDE [The include file for license reqs for immersive spaces in Teams](../../Includes/license-requirements-for-immersive-spaces-in-teams.md)]

+Need help with Teams and Office licensing for Microsoft Mesh, see the [Mesh licensing in Troubleshooting and FAQs](../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-teams).

 ## Consider which tenant to Provision for Mesh